trustpilot/kafka-connect-dynamodb/README.md

 # kafka-connect-dynamodb

-A plug-in for the [Kafka Connect framework](https://kafka.apache.org/documentation.html#connect) which implements a "source connector" for DynamoDB table Streams.
-This source connector extends [Confluent ecosystem](https://www.confluent.io/hub/) and allows replicating DynamoDB tables into Kafka topics.
-Once data is in Kafka you can use various Confluent sink connectors to push this data to different destinations systems for e.g. into BigQuery for easy analytics.
+A [Kafka Connector](http://kafka.apache.org/documentation.html#connect) which implements a "source connector" for AWS DynamoDB table Streams.
+This source connector allows replicating DynamoDB tables into Kafka topics.
+Once data is in Kafka you can use various Kafka  sink connectors to push this data to different destinations systems, e.g. - BigQuery for easy analytics.

-## Additional features
+## Notable features
 * `autodiscovery` - monitors and automatically discovers DynamoDB tables to start/stop syncing from (based on AWS  TAG's)
-* `INIT_SYNC` - automatically detects and if needed performs initial(existing) data replication before continuing tracking changes from the Stream
+* `initial sync` - automatically detects and if needed performs initial(existing) data replication before tracking changes from the DynamoDB table stream

 ## Alternatives

-We found only one existing alternative implementation by [shikhar](https://github.com/shikhar/kafka-connect-dynamodb), but it seems to be missing major features and is no longer supported.
+Prior our development we found only one existing implementation by [shikhar](https://github.com/shikhar/kafka-connect-dynamodb), but it seems to be missing major features (initial sync, handling shard changes) and is no longer supported.

-Also it tries to manage DynamoDB Stream shards manually by using one Connect task to read from each DynamoDB Streams shard, but since DynamoDB Stream shards are dynamic compared to static ones in Kinesis streams this approach would require rebalancing all Confluent Connect cluster tasks far to often.
+Also it tries to manage DynamoDB Stream shards manually by using one Kafka Connect task to read from each DynamoDB Streams shard, but since DynamoDB Stream shards are dynamic compared to static ones in Kinesis streams this approach would require rebalancing all Kafka Connect cluster tasks far to often.

 Contrary in our implementation we opted to use Amazon Kinesis Client with DynamoDB Streams Kinesis Adapter which takes care of all shard reading and tracking tasks.